rockaflacka47/GroupMeBots/README.md

 This is a library of bots used in GroupMe, written in NodeJS, and hosted on heroku.

+Note: the reason there are so many commits is because commits are required to update heroku and Pitt's wifi won't allow local hosting for testing.

 Link to Groupme's Bot Api: https://dev.groupme.com/tutorials/bots

 Cool Guy